adtrak-core/boilerplate/wp-content/themes/adtrak-child/README.md

 If you wish to use icons or HTML images instead of background images, you will need to create a new image field on the "receiving" page, and instead pull the image from there (presuming you don't wish to use an icon as the featured image).

-To pull through the featured image as an HTML image, use this code: <?php echo get_the_post_thumbnail( $p->ID, 'hero-600' ); ?>
+To pull through the featured image as an HTML image, use this code `<?php echo get_the_post_thumbnail( $p->ID, 'hero-600' ); ?>`

 ## Useful Resources
-Lots of useful resources like loops for ACF, video heres and menus can be found here: http://resources.ad.trak.agency/web-design/coding/wordpress/wordpress-snippets/
+- Lots of useful resources like loops for ACF, video heres and menus can be found here [http://resources.ad.trak.agency/web-design/coding/wordpress/wordpress-snippets/]()
+- Location Dynamics Information can be found at [http://docs.adtrakdev.com/plugins/location-dynamics]().
+Default license key is ADTRAKLOCATIONDYNAMICS

 ## Fields
 Available fields to use with the plugin.
 Last updated Feb 16, 2017.